nikolai4D/frontEndFramework/README.md

 At the root of your project, create a ```src``` and a ```dist``` folders.

 In the src folder, create a file named index.mjs.
-Vite will consider this file as the entry-point of your app, bundle it with all of its dependancies and output the corresponding file in the ```dist``` folder.
+Vite will bundle it with all of its dependancies and output the corresponding file in the ```dist``` folder.

 This ```dist``` folder should also be the one that express consider as 'static'.

 ## Creating a view: